karinpatenge/23ai-graph/README.md

 # 23c-graph

+## Disclaimer

+This GitHub repository contains general information, scripts, and data samples used to highlight and demo Property Graph features of the Oracle Database version 23c.
+The owner assumes no responsibility or liability for any errors or omissions in the content of the repository.
+The information is provided on an "as is" basis reflecting my personal experiences but with no guarantees of completeness, accuracy, usefulness or timeliness.
+The content may also change over time as I learn and accumulate more knowledge.

 ## Tests with Oracle Database 23 and its SQL/PGQ support

 Effective with Oracle Database 23c, you can create and query SQL property graphs.